music-encoding/music-encoding.github.io/community/mei-board/elections/2024/candidates.md

 Kristina Richts-Matthaei works as a digital humanist at the interface between library and information science and (digital) musicology.
-She has been in contact with MEI for many years and has been primarily involved in the metadata area and it’s further development.
+She has been in contact with MEI for many years and has been primarily involved in the metadata area and its further development.
 She was spokesperson for the MEI Metadata Group for many years.
 Since January 2024, she has been head of the Centre for Digital Music Documentation (CDMD) at the Academy of Sciences and Literature in Mainz, where she is responsible for all digital aspects of long-term